hc-sc-ocdo-bdpd/RAGnalysis-API/README.md

 For setting up the project for development:

 1. Clone the repository
-2. Add a `.env` file in the root directory with the below template.
+2. Add a `.env` file in the root directory of `function/` with the below template.
 The API keys can be found in the ML Studio and OpenAI Studio endpoints pages (under the 'Consume' tab).

 ```
 MISTRAL_KEY=